Pericles001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 0x02-shell_redirections

 ## Description
-  Training on linnux shell commands helping in  variable expansions
+  Training on linux shell commands helping in  variable expansions This project is useful when it comes to review skills in shell usage to redirect between files

 ## Structure
-  This project is useful when it comes to review skills in shell usage to redirect between files
     * 0-hello_world : prints "Hello, World", followed by a new line
     * 1-confused_smiley : displays a confused smiley to the terminal
     * 2-hellofile : displays the contents of /etc/passwd to the terminal